 Rural school aid can be used for a wide variety of purposes to support district operations, with priority given to efforts to increase regional collaboration, consolidation, or other strategies to improve long-term operational efficiency and effectiveness.

-The Department will distribute this funding in two equal payments.
-The first payment will be issued by the end of Marchand the second payment will be made at the end of April.
-Once received, the funds should be deposited in a separate account so that they can be spent without further action on the part of the local appropriating authority by June 30, 2021.
-Districts will be required to report these funds as a state grant expenditure on their fiscal year 2021 End of Year Reports.
+The Department will distribute this funding in a single payment in October.
+Once received, the funds should be deposited in a separate account so that they can be spent without further action on the part of the local appropriating authority by June 30, 2022.
+We will be asking districts to complete a brief survey to report on their planned uses of these funds toward the end of the calendar year.
+Districts will also be required to report these funds as a state grant expenditure on their fiscal year 2022 End of Year Reports.

 Please direct all questions regarding Rural School Aid to Michelle Griffin or at 781-338-6515.